Jeremiah-Rojas/OSPF/README.md

 <br>OSPF route (using “show ip route ospf”): <img width="872" height="235" alt="image" src="https://github.com/user-attachments/assets/af8f177e-b416-43a3-940f-4264570f2a66" />

-(DR) Designated Router: the central router responsible for
-- collecting and distributing OSPF link-state updates
-- reducing the number of OSPF adjacencies required (BDR) Backup Designated Router: a standby router that
-- listens to all OSPF updates
-- immediately takes over if the DR fails
-“Gateway of last resort is not set” means no default gateway is configured.
-A default gateway is where traffic is sent when the router doesn’t know how to reach a certain address/device.

 ## New topology after stopping “breaking” a link:
 <img width="524" height="313" alt="image" src="https://github.com/user-attachments/assets/78ec6274-1a68-4e0d-ac06-0a8041d9a256" />